rsc-pl/Xenoblade-2-Unburger/README.md

 This project represents a passionate effort to restore Xenoblade 2 to its original vision, building upon previous delocalization work while introducing substantial improvements.
 While previous mods laid important groundwork, this patch goes further in preserving the game's authentic Japanese cultural elements and narrative nuances that were altered or removed in the Western release.
 In addition, many things that previous patches left out by accident have already been fixed (not all names and designations have been restored, leaving some only localized elsewhere in the game).

+At the outset, I would like to mention that the patch is work in progress (and will remain so for a long time, unless I find a lot of people willing to help).
+Many things may not work as intended, some dialogues will need editing after initial translation, etc. You use at your own risk.
+However, any report of any bug, or providing something I have overlooked that has a significant impact on the perception of characters, story or lore will be greatly appreciated.

 # A Personal Note on Project Origins

 My journey with Xenoblade 2 began with the Japanese version, which I completed shortly after the Western release.
 This means my understanding of the characters, story, and lore comes purely from the original Japanese presentation, uninfluenced by the Western localization.
 Recently, I felt drawn to revisit this masterpiece and realized it was the perfect opportunity to refresh existing delocalization projects.